Updated for 2026

 Learn About Washington's Military Life

 Visit the Founding the Nation Gallery at the National Museum of the United States Army to learn about the origins and formation of the Continental Army with George Washington as its Major General and Commander-in-Chief.
 Explore its role in the Revolutionary War and the Army’s development as a professional force.
-Take part in the Family Activity Day on February 11, 17 and 18, crafted especially for kids ages 4-8.
-And be sure to check back on the museum's calendar for the latest events and registration.
+Be sure to check back on the museum's calendar for the latest events and registration.

-You can also take a free guided tour at 10:15 am and 1:15pm daily, which visit the Fighting for the Nation Galleries for approximately 50 minutes.
+You can also take a free guided tour at 10:15am and 1:15pm daily, which visits the Fighting for the Nation Galleries for approximately 50 minutes.

 Salute Washington at the Annual Birthday Parade

-The George Washington Birthday Parade is the largest parade in America celebrating the birth of George Washington.
-Find a spot along the parade route in Old Town Alexandria to celebrate our Founding Father’s 292nd birthday on February 19th, 2024.
-Parade details found here.
+The George Washington Birthday Parade is the largest in America celebrating the birth of George Washington.
+Find a spot along the parade route in Old Town Alexandria to celebrate our Founding Father’s 294th birthday along with America's Semiquincentennial on Saturday, February 14, 2026.
+Parade details found here

 Washington, DC is intrinsically linked to presidential history, so during your long weekend, take a tour of some of the city’s key presidential sites, including: